How to Refinance Your Canara Bank Student Loan in the U.S.

 The sad truth is, with most Indian banks, once you’ve gotten your loan, their need to communicate all but disappears.
 They’ve gotten what they need from you.
-This means that you’ll spend hours on the phone trying to speak a representative if you have questions and, possibly, weeks waiting for answers to your financial inquiries.
+This means you could spend hours on the phone trying to speak to a representative if you have questions and, possibly, weeks waiting for answers to your inquiries.
 In any other industry, this standard would be unacceptable, but sadly, it’s the reality when it comes to Indian banks.

 The Exchange Rate is Costing You More

-One last unfortunate truth about having a student loan in India while being in the U.S. on a visa is that they exchange rate is actually increasing the cost of your loans.
+One last unfortunate truth about having a student loan in India while being in the U.S. on a visa is that the exchange rate is actually increasing the cost of your loans.
 The American dollar is (and historically has been) stronger than the Indian rupee.
-This means your paying the difference every time your transfer money to India to pay your loan.
-And over the life of a loan, those costs could potentially add hundreds or thousands of dollars to your loan costs.
+This means you’re paying the difference every time you transfer money to India to pay your loan.
+And over the life of a loan, those costs could potentially add hundreds or even thousands of dollars to your loan costs.

 3 Signs You Need to Refinance Your Student Loans

-While refinancing isn’t necessary for everyone, many people can benefit and get improved terms and rates.
-The following section provides some signs that you can look for to determine if refinancing will benefit you.
+While refinancing isn’t necessary for everyone, many people can benefit from it by receiving improved terms and rates.
+The following section provides some signs you can look for to determine if refinancing will benefit you.

 1. Your Repayment Terms Make Repayment Difficult

 Some borrowers benefit from having lower monthly payments since this makes repayment more manageable in the short-term.
-Others can afford more and would benefit from higher monthly payments so that they can pay off their debt quicker and pay less interest.
+Others can afford more and would benefit from higher monthly payments so they can pay off their debt quicker and pay less interest overall.

 Whether your payments are too high and you cannot afford them or your payments are too low and will cost you excessively in interest, refinancing can help you get the ideal terms.
 With refinancing, the lender will choose terms that are more suited to your financial circumstances.